n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Wekan/README.md

 ::: v-pre
 ### 6. Wekan4 node (update: card)

-This node will update the list id of the card created by the previous node.
+This node will update the list id of the card created by the previous node and move it from `To Do` to list `Done`.

 1. Select the credentials that you entered in the previous node.
 2. Select 'Update' from the ***Operation*** dropdown list.